New Haven Caboose RehabilitationProject: Equipment

 In October 1988 Landon Lumber took delivery of it and put it on a panel track in the middle of their lumberyard, repainted it, and lettered it Landon Lumber number 134 (conveniently their street address).
 Because of the challenge for larger vehicles to get into Landon yard, around 2004 the trucks were removed and the caboose was moved out of the middle of the driveway to where it sits today.
 The trucks, couplers, and other parts were obtained by a local train enthusiast.

-The Friends of the Valley Railroad are in the process of acquiring the caboose, trucks, couplers and other parts for a multi-stage rehabilitation to its original New Haven colors.
-The parts will arrive ASAP.
-Landon Lumber will turn over the caboose in 3 to 4 months after the expansion.
-Through the help of Friends member Kevin Nairn and the coordination of board member Brendan Matthews, the Friends estimate the cost to be $3,000.
-It would be a great addition to Goodspeed Yard as a display piece.
+The Friends of the Valley Railroad are in the process of restoring the caboose, trucks, couplers and other parts for a multi-stage rehabilitation to its original New Haven colors.
+The trucks and caboose have arrived and work will start Wednesday nights through November when weekend work will start.
+This will be a great addition to Goodspeed Yard as a display piece.

-The Friends would like to raise the $3,000 to complete this project through donations to the FVRR, a volunteer, not-for-profit organization; IRS code Section 501(c)(3).
+The Friends would like to raise funds to complete this project through donations to the FVRR, a volunteer, not-for-profit organization; IRS code Section 501(c)(3).

 The Friends of the Valley Railroad are extremely excited and thankful for the great interest shown in this project.
-While we are on our last stated goal for the first round of work, we certainly know that there will be much, much more work to be done.
-We would like to let you know that anything earned beyond the $3,000 goal will go towards the restoration of the inside of the caboose.
+With the idea of a complete restoration we certainly know that there will be much, much more work to be done.
+We would like to let you know that anything earned beyond what has currently been raised will go towards the restoration of the inside of the caboose.
 No timeline or designs have been completed yet but conceptual ideas have already been discussed.
 We look forward to keeping everyone updated as the project moves forward.